"Changing our world one Art Creation at a time.”

 Molina is an artistic impressionist painter whose work often reflects his love of nature.
 Not afraid to take risks, Joe has been known to mix wine and paint together to create his artwork, and lately has included gems to create a third dimension.
 Joe Molina, with Mexican and Native American roots, and married to a Japanese American woman, uses these influences to create his art.
 His appreciation of diversity and culture, combined with his life experiences, has enabled him to craft a large body of artwork.
 His painted scenes of Africa, tsunamis of Japan, and aspen trees truly provide an admirer a quick glimpse at his wide artistic views, in addition to his vivid use of color.

 Just as quickly as Joe stumbled into pottery, he also found his niche as a painter.
 In an attempt to practice his painting so that he could paint on his four foot tall vases, Joe began his journey to becoming a well-known artist.
 He began to paint in the middle of the night and his painting never stopped.
 The home office turned into a makeshift studio.
-Then, he began to take over the garage, and soon he had his own studio and warehouse ( 515 13th Street Greeley, CO.) to work out of.
+Then, he began to take over the garage, and soon he had his own studio and warehouse (Main Street Downtown) to work out of.
 Who knows what will transpire in the future for Molina.
 If you blink, you might miss out!

 Art Auction/Art Sale